MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/other-apis/uwp.md

 ---
-title: Other Xamarin APIs
+title: Other UWP APIs
-description: Other APIs in the Mobile Center SDK for Xamarin
+description: Other APIs in the Mobile Center SDK for UWP
 keywords: sdk
 author: guperrot
 ms.author: guperrot